LMBozz/PosturePalPY/README.md

 ---

 ## Usage
 Once installed, simply run `postureChecker.py`, and the program will begin monitoring your posture in real time.
-Adjust the settings as needed to customize alert timing and sensitivity.

 ---